uladkasach/finite-capacitance/readme.md

             3) calculate E dot dl along a path between any two points on the edges of each capacitor
     4) Relate potential to capacitance by C = Q/V and Q = integral rho * dtau
 2) Statistically analyze Voltage along paths between plates, calculate average capacitance, and calculate confidence in average capacitance
-    1) Define statistical analysis methods to calculate average and variance
+    1) Define statistical analysis methods to calculate average and variance of voltage
     2) Analyze potential difference between the two plates
-        - test that potential between any two points is equivalent in the ideal case
-        - demonstrate that potential is no longer equivilent when d ~ sqrt(A)
-        - demonstrate that the variance in potential rises as d approaches sqrt(A)
-    3) Assume that the error in capacitance is related to the variance of voltage
-        - demonstrate that as the variance of voltage increases the deviation from known finite case solutions increases
+        - picks X different combinations of start and stop coordinates on plate edges, calculates E dot dl, and evaluates average and variance of voltage.
+        - picks X different points on plate coordinate edges, and creates a straight line between each plate at that point to calculate E dot dl by, and evaluates average and variance along these paths as well.